distbit0/distbit.xyz/_posts/2025-05-03-kpi-vs-asset-futarchy.md

 ### KPI Futarchy Can Offer Higher Proposal Impact Sensitivity
 ➜ KPI Futarchy can enhance proposal impact-sensitivity, allowing detection of smaller impacts, by focusing the KPI on the specific area affected by a decision.

 Impact sensitivity refers to the smallest percentage impact on the asset price or KPI that the Futarchy market can reliably detect and price.
-Think of it as the system's "resolution."
+Think of it as the futarchy's "resolution."

 Sensitivity depends on two main factors: